Autistic spectrum disorders (ASD)

 It's an umbrella term which includes autism, Asperger syndrome and pervasive developmental disorders.
 All of these autistic spectrum disorders have an onset before the age of three.
 The cause is still unknown, although in some cases they can be passed down genetically.

 People with autism can also have a learning disability, ranging from those requiring minimal support to lead an active life through to those requiring lifelong, specialist support.
-Recent research by the Learning Disabilities Observatory (PDF) indicates that around 20-30% of people with learning disabilities have an ASD.
+Recent research indicates that around 20-30% of people with learning disabilities have an ASD.

 Being diagnosed with Asperger syndrome does not constitute having a learning disability.